AbsurdePhoton/superpixels-segmentation-gui-opencv/README.md

       * it is filled with purple color, in the mask layer (I like purple!)
       * the new label contains this cell: you can now join it to another (or leave this label as is)
       * now you can set and unset this new cell

+* Pixel hunting:
+  * Even if you paid attention in filling all the zones, sometimes pixels are lost, especialy when you draw new cells.
+No pixel should be left uncolored
+  * Use the Holes button to make missing pixels appear in white
+  * The pixels count is also displayed under this button.
+You are finished when the count is 0
+  * If your image is big, depending on the level of zoom, you'll be unsuccessfuly chasing pixels.
+That's when the H key becomes necessary: hold down the H key on your keyboard, and the lost pixels will flash in color, and change size temporarily, as long as you hold the H key down.
+It also works with high zoom out levels, this time

 * Load and save:
   * you can save the current session with a base name (several files are saved)